dustinur/restfulCrud-DRobertson/README.md

 ### Update

-- Send a UPDATE request to url ‘localhost:3200/characters/CHARACTER_ID/update’ to update a specific character's attributes by id.
+- Send an UPDATE request to url ‘localhost:3200/characters/CHARACTER_ID/update’ to update a specific character's attributes by id.

 ### Delete